EmaZanova/100_days_of_code/README.md

 # 100_days_of_code
-# Here you will find some projects I completed during this course:https: //www.udemy.com/course/100-days-of-code/
+Here you will find some projects I completed during this course:https: //www.udemy.com/course/100-days-of-code/ This repo hasnt been completed yet.